Provisioning and Deprovisioning

 Use this section to schedule imports and dictate a username format that Okta will use for imported users.
 You can also define a percentage of acceptable app assignments before the Import safeguard feature is automatically triggered.
 If the Okta username is overridden due to mapping from a provisioning-enabled app, the custom mapping appears here.

 Matching rules are used in the import of users from all apps and directories that allow importing.
 Establishing matching criteria allows you to specify how an imported user should be defined as a new user or mapped to an existing Okta user.

-Allow partial matches: Partial matching occurs when the first and last name of an imported user matches that of an existing Okta user, but the user’s username or/and email address do not.
+Allow partial matches: Partial matching occurs when the first and last name of an imported user match those of an existing Okta user, but the user’s username and/or email address do not.

 Confirm matched users: Select to automate the confirmation or activation of existing users.
 Unchecked, matches are confirmed manually.